Large Language Models for Information Retrieval: A Survey: Search Agent

 \section{Search Agent}

-With the development of LLMs, IR systems are also facing new changes.
-Among them, developing LLMs as intelligent agents has attracted more and more attention.
-This conceptual shift aims to mimic human browsing patterns, thereby enhancing the capability of these models to handle complex retrieval tasks.
-Empowered by the advanced natural language understanding and generation capabilities of LLMs, these agents can autonomously search, interpret, and synthesize information from a wide range of sources.
+The emergence of large reasoning models (LRMs) has ushered in a new era for IR systems, with a growing focus on developing LRM-based intelligent agents.
+This paradigm shift seeks to replicate human-like reasoning and retrieval processes, thereby augmenting the capacity of LLM-powered IR models to tackle complex, real-world problems.
+Leveraging their advanced natural language understanding, reasoning, and generation capabilities, these agents can autonomously search, interpret, and synthesize information from diverse sources.

-One way to achieve this ability is to design a pipeline that combines a series of modules and assigns different roles to them.
-Such a pre-defined pipeline mimics users' behaviors on the web by breaking it into several sub-tasks which are performed by different modules.
-However, this kind of static agent cannot deal with the complex nature of users' behavior sequences on the web and may face challenges when interacting with real-world environments.
-An alternative solution is to allow LLMs to freely explore the web and make interactions themselves, namely letting the LLM itself decide what action it will take next based on the feedback from the environment (or humans).
-These agents have more flexibility and act more like human beings.